Registration And Submission

-An official government-issued document such as a birth certificate, state ID, country ID, or passport document verifying your age.
+An official government-issued document such as a birth certificate, state ID, country ID, or passport document verifying your age and nationality.
 If your submission makes it into the Evaluation Panel review, we will verify your age during the Verification process.

 How long should my video be?

-Your video must be 3 minutes in length or shorter to qualify for the Breakthrough Junior Challenge.
+Your video must be 3:00 minutes in length or shorter to qualify for the Breakthrough Junior Challenge.
 Please check the time on the YouTube counter to make sure your video is 3:00 minutes or under.

 If I entered the Challenge last year, can I resubmit my video this year?

-Last year’s Challenge video maximum length was 5 minutes.
-This year’s video maximum length is 3 minutes.
-As long as your video is 3 minutes or shorter and you still meet the age requirement, you may submit a revised 3-minute (max) version of your video.
+As long as your video is 3:00 minutes or shorter and you still meet the age requirement, you may submit a revised 3:00-minute (max) version of your video.